-Petechiae are tiny, circular, nonraised patches that occur due to bleeding under the skin.
-They appear on the skin or in the mouth or eyelids.
+Petechiae are tiny, flat patches that occur due to bleeding under the skin.
+They can look like a rash on the skin or in the mouth or eyelids.
+They appear red or purple on pale skin but may look brown on darker skin.

 Usually, a person will notice petechiae — pronounced “pi-TEE-kee-ee” — appearing in clusters.